orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

 Examples
-- Description which generates the thing I'm interested in, formulated how?

 - Subtraction is more complicated than performing addition, for subtraction you need to know a length, unless you just cut something off without knowing how long it is.
 - Two zero points cross paths at endpoints, what is the interpretation
 - 2d grid expansion as an example base rewrite rule, "expand loop"